tracyhua2/DS4002-CS3/README.md

 The necessary scripts are located in the `Scripts` folder and includes both the scripts needed to clean the original data and perform trend analysis.

 ## Reference Materials
-The 'Reference Materials' folder contains helpful resources related to the context of the economic issue and tips for time-series trend analysis and calculating moving averages.
+The `Reference Materials` folder contains helpful resources related to the context of the economic issue and tips for time-series trend analysis and calculating moving averages.